beta-europe/france.beta-europe.org/_pages/contact.md

 ## Become a Member

-To join us, just send an email to our Secreaty, Aurélien Pommier, at <a.pommier@france.beta-europe.org> stating your interest in becoming a BETA France member.
+To join us, just send an email to our Secretary, Aurélien Pommier, at <a.pommier@france.beta-europe.org> stating your interest in becoming a BETA France member.
 Then, all you have to do is filling out the application form we will send you.